imbelal/AltMediatR/README.md

 See the `AltMediatR.Samples` project for:

-- DI setup, handler registration, and behavior configuration.
+- DI setup, handler registration, and behavior configuration (Core + DDD).
 - Example command/query/void handlers and pre/post processors.
 - Domain/integration events with a console publisher and in-memory outbox.